Noise pollution facts

 To give you an idea of how noise is compared to everyday life activities take a look below.

 45dB Refrigerator humming

 105dB MP3 player at max volume

-The most common and easiest ways to prevent NIHL in your own home is to sound proof your space, keep noisy machines away from living areas and limit your time spent with prolonged use of noise.
+The most common and easiest ways to prevent NIHL in your own home are to soundproof your space, keep noisy machines away from living areas and limit your time spent with prolonged use of noise.

-2. Noise pollution can cause more than just temporary discomfort
+Noise pollution causes more than just temporary discomfort

-There are many side effects of noise pollution causing negative changes to our general health and wellbeing.
+Here’s more noise pollution facts.
+There are many side effects of noise pollution that cause negative changes to our general health and wellbeing.
 Apart from causing injury to the ear leading to loss of hearing, noise pollution can cause a lot of serious health issues.
 Here are some side effects:

 Emotional and behavioural stress